-- Lysis buffer selection: - Lysis buffer can be found in the Cell Signaling Buffer & Detection Kit (Cat.
+- Lysis buffer selection: - Lysis buffer can be found in MILLIPLEX® cell signaling kits, in the Cell Signaling Buffer & Detection Kit (Cat.
 No. 48-602MAG) or sold separately (Cat.
 No. 43-040). - Non-ionic detergents (NP40, Tergitol, IPEGAL) are recommended in lysis buffers for solubilizing cytoplasmic proteins. - Partially ionic detergents (Triton® X-100) are recommended in lysis buffers for cytoplasmic or membrane-bound proteins. - Ionic detergents (sodium dodecyl sulfate, SDS) are recommended in lysis buffers for membrane-bound, nuclear or mitochondrial proteins.
-If using SDS in the lysis buffer (i.e., Radioimmunoprecipitation assay (RIPA) buffer), then cell lysate must be diluted to less than 0.05% SDS for assays to detect intracellular proteins, such as cell signaling proteins.

-- NOTE: to solubilize nuclear/mitochondrial proteins, you must use either SDS or another method (such as ultrasonication) to puncture the tough nuclear/mitochondrial membranes. - Reducing agents, like β-mercaptoethanol or dithiothreitol, are not recommended. - For more information about the compatibility of buffers with MILLIPLEX® MAP Cell Signaling kits, contact Technical Support. - A selection of pre-made lysis buffers and protease/phosphatase inhibitors are available from SigmaAldrich.com - Perform all dilutions with lysis buffer (not assay buffer or phosphate-buffered saline (PBS)).
+If using SDS in the lysis buffer (i.e., Radioimmunoprecipitation assay (RIPA) buffer), then cell lysate must be diluted to less than 0.05% SDS for assays to detect intracellular proteins, such as cell signaling proteins. - NOTE: to solubilize nuclear/mitochondrial proteins, you must use either SDS or another method (such as ultrasonication) to puncture the tough nuclear/mitochondrial membranes. - Reducing agents, like β-mercaptoethanol or dithiothreitol, are not recommended. - For more information about the compatibility of buffers with MILLIPLEX® cell signaling kits, contact Technical Support. - A selection of pre-made lysis buffers and protease/phosphatase inhibitors are available at SigmaAldrich.com. - Perform all dilutions with lysis buffer (not assay buffer or phosphate-buffered saline (PBS)). - > For more information on preparation of cell lysate samples and protein concentration requirements for MILLIPLEX® assays, refer to the "Cell Signaling Assays" section in this guide.